tagsrock/En.CatLib.io/src/v1/guide/api.md

 ## API

-> This article is translated by machine
+> This article is translated by machine , I would like to participate in [manual translation](https://github.com/catlib/en.catlib.io/blob/master/src/v1/guide/api.md)

 A service interface is a set of interfaces provided by the framework that define the core component services (hereinafter referred to as the service).
 Such as: `IRouter` interface defines the routing service can be used method.